 1. Village Infrastructure: 4 water wells, 1 solar-powered water well in construction, construction of two houses (one for a doctor and one for a teacher's family), classrooms, cement bridge over the River separating the village, and ongoing water-well maintenance.
 Electricity came to the village in late 2017.

 2. Primary School: Textbooks, sporting equipment, desks, blackboards, classroom supplies, copier/printer, laptops, school uniforms and notebooks.

-After an attempt to become a NGO in-country with hopes of facilitating even more development to Kisangaji, the effort was terminated due to political reasons.
+After an attempt to become a NGO in-country with hopes of facilitating even more development to Kisangaji in 2018, the effort was terminated due to political reasons.
 However, the Project continues to support the village and their needs in other ways:

 Crafting Projects to Raise Money: Volunteer Patti W. brings back 70 yards of African fabric and turns it into: tote bags (Taaluma Totes--always a best seller!), zipper pouches, and other crafty items to raise money for the Primary School.
 About half of the funds are given as grants to identified needy children in the village to buy school uniforms and school supplies.
 Several laptops and the copier were also funded through the Crafting projects!